 Utility functions are a mathematical tool that is typically used to model the relative preferences of players or bidders in games or auctions.
 Utility functions reflect the ordering of user preferences regarding the various outcomes of the game by assigning a simple numerical value to each outcome [11].
-Utility functions are efficiently applied in network optimization, e.g. [4-6], where individual improvements for users on the throughput and the costs are indented.
+Utility functions are efficiently applied in network optimization, e.g. [4, 5, 6], where individual improvements for users on the throughput and the costs are indented.
 The NUF concept extends the utility concept by characterizing the damping of the quality and the usefulness of a service caused by the behavior of the network, including network stacks.
 The network utility is considered between two end-hosts, e.g. a server and a service-consuming client.

-Let U{in} denote the value of the utility function at the sender, e.g. at a server located at the inlet of the network, and let U{out} describe the utility at the receiver, i.e. at a client located at the outlet.
-The performance damping of the network due to delay, delay jitter, loss or throughput changes is captured by the network utility function U{Netw} in an E2E view.
-U{Netw} defines the relationship between the utilities at the inlet and the outlet as:
+Let $U{\rm in}$ denote the value of the utility function at the sender, e.g. at a server located at the inlet of the network, and let $U{\rm out}$ describe the utility at the receiver, i.e. at a client located at the outlet.
+The performance damping of the network is captured by the network utility function $U{\rm Netw}$ in an E2E view. $U{\rm Netw}$ defines the relationship between the utilities at the inlet and the outlet as: